 No one enjoys the process of going through a divorce — but sometimes, it’s absolutely the right call for your family.
-In Louisiana and Texas, there are a few key laws you should be aware of as you begin the first steps of your divorce:
+In Louisiana, there are a few key laws you should be aware of as you begin the first steps of your divorce:

 - You can file for divorce if you’ve lived in Louisiana for at least one year.

-- Louisiana allows covenant marriages, which requires couples to attend premarital counseling before getting married and to attend marital counseling before filing for a divorce.
+- Louisiana allows covenant marriages, which require couples to attend premarital counseling before getting married and to attend marital counseling before filing for a divorce.

 - Unless you’re filing for divorce on the grounds of adultery or a felony, you and your spouse must live separately for 180 days (or 365 days if you have children under the age of 18).